 There has been much discussion amongst Bible teachers and scholars about which generation is being referred to here.
 When it says, ‘this generation’, there are two possibilities.
 This may be referring back to some of the things Jesus said about the first generation of believers and the destruction of the Temple of Israel, or it may be referring to the generation that exists at the time of the Second Coming and the events of tribulation that immediately precede it.
 I think the second interpretation is more persuasive.
 I think ‘these things’ refer to the events of the Second Coming and everything that precedes it immediately.
-I think ‘this generation’ refers to the people who experience that era of history, and that's still a time to come.
-It hasn't happened yet.
-Those who experience the acceleration of tribulation, the final phase of the birth pains - to go back to Matthew 24: 8, the final events of those days - to get back to Matthew 24: 22.
+I think ‘this generation’ refers to the people who experience that era of history, and that's still a time to come; it hasn't happened yet.
+Those who experience the acceleration of tribulation, the final phase of the birth pains - to go back to Matthew 24: 8, the final events of those days - Matthew 24: 22.
 Those people will certainly not pass away until they see the Second Coming.

 Jesus ends by saying, ‘Heaven and earth will pass away, but my words will never pass away’, so the authority of what Jesus says is emphasised here.
 His predictions are to be relied upon.
-Well, we've come quite a significant way through Matthew 24, and as far as we've got, we've understood that there were three questions asked by the disciples.
+We have come quite a significant way through Matthew 24, and as far as we've got, we've understood that there were three questions asked by the disciples.
 One was about the destruction of the Temple and judgement on Israel; the second one was about the Second Coming; and the third one was about the end of the age.
 It appears from what we have studied so far, that in verses 4 - 14, Jesus presents a general picture of the age of the Church, pointing out that signs of distress and difficulty in the earth and for the Church, will increase during that period, just like birth pains increase.
 Then, from verse 15 - 21, with a parallel in Luke 21: 20 - 24 in our second episode, I'm proposing that here Jesus answered the question about the destruction of the Temple, and pointed out that at the time when that takes place there should be an attempt by the Church to get away from the conflict which turns out to be a conflict between the Jews and the Imperial Roman armies, as we described in some detail in the last episode, and quoting also from a historian at the time who described the events as an eyewitness.

 Then, in this episode from verse 22 all the way through to 35, I'm proposing that this refers to the events immediately preceding and including the Second Coming of Jesus Christ.
 We see an intensification of suffering, verse 22, days need to be shortened because conditions in the world are getting severe and difficult.
 That crisis is overcome by the sudden, unexpected appearance of Jesus Christ in power and glory.
 This is a public event, the public appearance of Jesus Christ, which will be perceived equally by believers and unbelievers.
 This tells us, by the way, that we are not to anticipate any secret rapture.
-There's nothing in this text which suggests to us that the Church will be taken away from the suffering in the world in the last days.
+There is nothing in this text which suggests to us that the Church will be taken away from the suffering in the world in the last days.
 Rather, suffering will be shortened so that the Church can come through triumphantly as it awaits Jesus Christ.
 I'll say a little bit more on that topic in subsequent episodes, as we look at further material in Matthew 24 and Matthew 25.